-Tradovate has a low, set cost for trading mini and micro index futures and has a $250.00 minimum to open an account.
+Why is Tradovate at the top of our list?
+Well, for starters, Tradovate has a low, set cost for trading mini and micro index futures and has a $250.00 minimum to open an account.
+But that’s not all.

-When it comes to getting access to the futures market as a new trader with limited funds, Tradovate has set the example for how to do it right.
+When it comes to getting access to the futures market as a new trader with limited funds, Tradovate has set the example for how to do it right, and make it easy for us.
+You worry less about margin, and as a result can focus a lot more on trading effectively.

-This Tradovate review has so many features to cover, it's almost hard to find a starting point.
-Since everything comes down to account size, I think we should start there.
+This Tradovate review has so many features to cover, we had a hard time trying to find a starting point.
+But, since everything comes down to account size, I think we should start there.

 The Tradovate minimum balance for opening an account is $250.00.
+Yes, you read that correctly.
 With micro index futures priced at $50 per contract, this offers a smaller account an opportunity to grow; while proving consistency.

-Mini index futures are priced at $500 per contract.
-Giving us access to the futures market at a serious discount compared to the “institutional brokers” who haven't adjusted to the changing market landscape.
+Mini index futures (regular size) are priced at $500 per contract.
+Giving us access to the futures market at a serious discount compared to the “institutional brokers” who haven’t adjusted to the changing market landscape.
+This is a big perk that makes them a great entry level broker for someone with only a little capital.

 These minimum account balances and contract prices are not unique to Tradovate.
 However, they do demonstrate how Tradovate has adapted with the changing markets; micro futures came out on May 6, 2019.